 Whether you are new to green beauty or a pro, combining products to customize to your skin's unique moisture needs can be a little tricky.
 Below we've put together five tips to get started.

-With this approach, most of the Live Botanical line remains "emulsifier free" and focuses to mimic the skin's natural structure and function.
+With this approach, the Live Botanical line remains "emulsifier free" and focuses to mimic the skin's natural structure and function.
 Though we want to mention not all emulsification systems are "bad".
 Often the binary language of "good vs bad" is a result from the complexity and nuance of the subject matter, often when there is no simple answer.
 We'll have a blog post on the topic of emulsifiers soon :)

 Why is moisture so important?